axone-protocol/docs/docs/tutorials/webapp-1.md

 **Prerequisites:**

 - Basic understanding of blockchain and a [browser wallet set up with some $KNOW tokens](https://docs.okp4.network/tutorials/keplr-1)
 - Familiarity with JavaScript and modern web development, [Node.js](https://nodejs.org/) installed on your machine.
-This guide uses `npm`, but you’re encouraged to use `yarn` or `pnpm` as well.
+This guide uses [Node.JS v18.18 (LTS)](https://nodejs.org/fr/blog/release/v18.18.0).
+You'll see commands with `npm`, but you’re encouraged to use `yarn` or `pnpm` as well.

 ## Importance of user interfaces interacting with the OKP4 protocol